 User skills.
 As a rule, telehealth applications are used by people with different tech skills.
 It can be challenging to design and build an application that is functional, useful and simple at the same time.

 Access and inclusivity.
 Different tech fluency is not the only problem of working with a diverse audience.
 If your telehealth application is focused on large groups of people, you may need to think about its accessibility and personalization.
 Adjustable interface, voice control for the visually impaired, video instructions for people with learning difficulties are some of the features that help add inclusivity to modern tech.

 Conservative industry.
 Changes don’t come easily in such conservative industries as healthcare.
 This is one of the reasons why there’s a big gap between consumer interest (76%) and actual usage of telehealth applications (46%).
 From the very start, you will need to come up with a way to translate in-person care experience to digital.
 For example, if you plan to develop a telemedicine app for doctors, you need to keep in mind an existing workflow, understand how to integrate your application with it and see that it improves rather than complicates the care processes.

 Cost.
-High cost of development is another reason that have impeded a widespread roll-out of telemedicine before.
+High cost of development is another reason that has impeded a widespread roll-out of telemedicine before.
 When it comes to a multifunctional application with apps for doctors and patients and a backend, you can think of five-six digit figures.
-The pandemic, however, have played its part in solving this problem.
+The pandemic, however, has played its part in solving this problem.
 The telehealth sector sees a huge influx of investment, both private and public.
 Recent $200M telehealth program by FCC is just one of many examples.

 Image credit: McKinsey